 Consciousness is not a special kind of knowledge, called “inner sense” or “self-knowledge” . . . consciousness has no “content”. . .
 Consciousness is a plenum of existence and this determining of itself by itself is an essential characteristic.

-The self the Buddha is referring to as Not-self is the self that we create with our thoughts, emotions, and physical existence, that is impermanent, but that we use to know ourselves as existing as something.
+The self that is impermanent and an illusion is the mundane self.
+This is the self that we create with our thoughts, emotions, and physical existence.
+We create a self to exist as something.

-Now we can understand why the Buddha refused to discuss the knowing being, the awareness, or the existence of a Self.
-Because, to describe this true Self would at once make it an object of consciousness and eclipse the realization of pure awareness (and any description would be off the mark anyway).
+Now we can understand why the Buddha refused to discuss the knowing being, the one who knows.
+Because, to describe this awareness, or true Self, would make it an idea, another object of the mind.
+It would eclipse direct realization.

-We can never know what our consciousness is (call it Original Mind, or soul) because we can only know the objects of consciousness.
-Consciousness is awareness, just pure knowing existence.
+We can never know what our consciousness is because we can only know objects of consciousness.
+Consciousness is awareness, a pure knowing.
+It is self-evident that you exist.
+It is also self-evident that you are aware of only yourself as existing.

-It is the realization of your absolute subjective consciousness that is Enlightenment:
+Enlightenment is the realization of your pure awareness, of your absolute subjective existence:

 Consciousness without feature, without end, luminous all around,